KidPudel/Iggy-s-Vault/nginx.md

-Gateway between an internet and a backend infrastructure, when requesting from the server, nginx knows where to look for the resources, it also used for [[reverse proxy]], handles caching and authentication processes
+[[Web server]] or Gateway between an internet and a backend infrastructure, when requesting from the server, nginx knows where to look for the resources, it also used for [[reverse proxy]], handles caching and authentication processes

 It could be configured as *web server*, [[reverse proxy]], load balancer, cache, firewall, etc.